morey-ow/tlrc23-24/brain_dump.md

 - 2022-2023 TLRC group created a Brightspace course shell with some content but it is not open to faculty at large

 ### 6. Grants
 - TLRC can seek grants (presumably for use in future years)
-    - Barb suggested UUP Labor Management Grant
+- Barb Hillery suggested UUP Labor Management Grant, as Eileen Landy had that years ago to start something similar

 ### 7. Speakers
 - Invite speakers who have grants to promote social justice mission, e.g.
 - Barb has a list of speakers for AI